kc127/fashion-house/README.md

 	 ```
 5. Navigate your browser to `localhost:3000/products/:product_id` (for the :product_id try 23175)

-### Git Workflow
+### Git Workflow and Agile Practices

 Our team utilized the Git workflow.
-The master branch contained our working code, and work on individual features were done on separate branch.
+The master branch contained our working code, and specific work on individual features were done on a separate branch.
+Daily code reviews were done for PR approvals.

-We also used followed Agile workflow with Trello to keep track of our tickets.
-We held daily morning standups to track the progress made by each engineer and updated our tickets accordingly.
+We also followed Agile practices by dividing the project into multiple reasonable sprints, daily standups and reflection.
+With Trello board to keep track of our tickets, we held daily morning standups to track the progress made by each engineer and updated our tickets accordingly.

 ### Modules
 The _product detail page_ consists of four distinct modules: